OKMTask

 Integer

-How many days before the task ending, the system might send a mail notification to the user.
+How many days before the task ends, the system might send an email notification to the user.

 No.